doritoes/ipdice.com/4_CloudFront.md

 ## Reconfigure Route 53
 pdate Route 53

-Modify your existing Route 53 "A" records for both "ipdice.com" and "www.ipdice.com [invalid URL removed] [invalid URL removed]".
+Modify your existing Route 53 "A" records for both "ipdice.com" and "www.ipdice.com".
 Change the "Alias Target" to point to your newly created CloudFront distribution domain name.